How to use the video mixer

 IMPORTANT NOTE ABOUT RUNNING THE WINDOWS TASK MANAGER AND SCREENSAVERS: When the video mixer is running, it would be convenient to avoid the usage of the "Ctrl+Alt+Del" keyboard combination in order to open the Windows task manager because this could cause a temporary disconnection of the video renderer: when you need opening the Windows task manager, while the video mixer is running, you should prefer the usage of the "Ctrl+Shift+Esc" keyboard combination.

 For the same reason, while the video mixer is running, it's highly recommended to avoid the usage of a screensaver.

 In case you should need to take a screenshot of what it's currently being played on the window of a specific video mixer, you may use the VideoMixer.ScreenshotSaveToFile method.

-A sample of use of the VideoMixer object in Visual Basic 6 and Visual C++ 6 can be found inside the following sample installed with the product's setup package:
+A sample of use of the VideoMixer class in combination with the VideoPlayer class in Visual C# and Visual Basic.NET can be found inside the following sample installed with the product's setup package: